 ExpertPhotography recommends: Canon EFS 17-85mm

-The cheapest option is to fit the lens onto your camera back-to-front with the help of a simple adapter ring.
-This fits your camera body on one side and screws into the filter thread of you lens on the other side.
+The cheapest option is to fit the lens onto your digital camera back-to-front with the help of a simple adapter ring.
+This fits your camera body on one side and screws into the filter thread of your lens on the other side.

 The disadvantage is that you lose control of the lens.
 It’s no longer electrically connected to the camera.